 2. With a prostitute

 Nowhere in the Bible is there any mention of Mary Magdalene being a prostitute.
-In Scripture, it says: “He first appeared to Mary Magdalene, out of whom he had cast seven demons.”
+Scripture says: “He first appeared to Mary Magdalene, out of whom he had cast seven demons.”
 This proves that Mary had seven demons, not that she was a prostitute.
-The conclusion drawn was based on the belief at the time that demons were the essence of disease.
-And casting out demons implied healing her.
+The conclusion drawn was based on the belief that demons were the essence of disease.
+And also, casting out demons implied healing her.

 3. With Jesus’ wife